We are proud to introduce our first FreeCalypso hardware product:

 External interfaces: power input connector, headers for two UARTs, JTAG and MCSI (Calypso DSP auxiliary interface) at 2.8V logic levels, SMA connector for the antenna or RF test equipment.

 The primary means of programming, controlling and interfacing with this GSM modem board is serial on two UARTs.
-Natively our board presents only LVTTL UART interfaces, but our complete kits include an off-the-shelf FT2232D USB adapter board which puts the two UARTs behind a single USB device, appearing as
+Natively our board presents only LVCMOS UART interfaces, but the complete kit includes our DUART28 adapter which puts the two UARTs behind a single USB device, appearing as

 /dev/ttyUSBxto Linux hosts.

 On-board peripherals: SIM socket, power-on and reset pushbuttons, connections for a loudspeaker and a microphone for exercising voice calls.

 Radio: our FCDEV3B is based on Openmoko and thus features FIC's triband RFFE; we have both 900/1800/1900 MHz and 850/1800/1900 MHz versions.
 A 5 cm long quadband GSM antenna is included with every board.